obnam-mirror/obnam2/obnam.md

   - lib/runcmd.py
 classes:
   - json
-abstract: |
+...

+# Abstract

 Obnam is a backup system, consisting of a not very smart server for storing chunks of backup data, and a client that splits the user's data into chunks.
 They communicate via HTTP.

 This document describes the architecture and acceptance criteria for Obnam, as well as how the acceptance criteria are verified.
-...

 # Introduction